 Choosing the best DJI drone deal isn't the easiest decision.
 As the market leader they have a lot of drones, newer and older, and to some extent, they control the prices, but I've flown them and I know what's on offer for the cash.

-In this definitive list of the best DJI drones, I'll reveal exactly what you'll get for your money, including which available older model might represent a great deal.
+In this definitive list of the best DJI drones, I'll reveal exactly what you'll get for your money, including which of the still available older models might represent a great deal.
 You won't be surprised that DJI drones also top our list of the best drones around.

 From a bit of high-flying fun to the ultimate selfie-drone; from a photographer’s favorite through to industrial and educational quadcopters, DJI has at least one offering in every area.
 There’s even a drone for crop spraying!
-2023 has seen more choices come with the DJI Avata for dramatic yet accessible FPV, a pro-standard Mini drone, and the Inspire 3.
+2023 has seen more choices come with the DJI Avata for dramatic yet accessible FPV, a pro-standard Mini drone in the Mini 4 Pro, and the Inspire 3.

 Top picks